 Field values are automatically encrypted only in records created or updated after you've enabled encryption.
-Synchronize your existing data with your active key material from the Encryption Statistics and Data Sync page, or contact Salesforce Customer Support to request the background encryption service.
+Synchronize your existing data with your active key material from the Encryption Statistics and Data Sync page.

 Note: This page is about Shield Platform Encryption, not Classic Encryption.
 What's the difference?